sbarthol/scoogle/README.md

 # Scoogle

 Scoogle is a Search Engine written in Scala and using Akka Actors developed at *Bartholme Labs* in Crissier, Switzerland.
-Its components are a webcrawler, a LevelDB key-value store, a server serving a backend API and a frontend written in React.
-Since LevelDB does not support two simultaneous processes, it is advised to run the webcrawler first, followed by the server once the webcrawler is stopped.
+Its components are a webcrawler, a HBase data store, a server serving a backend API and a frontend written in React.
+The HBase master, ZooKeeper and servers need to be started first, either locally or remotely, either on the local filesystem or on HDFS.
+The address and port number of the ZooKeeper Quorum server are given to the Scoogle webcrawler and the server.

 ![demo](https://drive.google.com/uc?id=1A-X3PufeiBJ8SwROvygW2IEwrOQnnHvm)